dbrevesf/dbrevesf.github.io/_posts/2025-11-13-Lazy-Bird---Standardizing-Frontend-Components.md

 - Consistent behavior across all error displays, loading states, and metrics

 **Maintainability**
-- Bug fixes applied once in shared library, then copied to systems
 - New contributors see consistent patterns across all systems
 - System independence preserved for educational use

 The Lazy Bird project now has a solid foundation for adding new systems while maintaining a consistent, professional user experience.
-Students working with these systems see real-world examples of component reusability and design system thinking in action.
+Users working with these systems see real-world examples of component reusability and design system thinking in action.

 ---